 Spend a couple minutes on a cookware discussion board and you'll almost immediately encounter some fetishists.
 If you think EU leaders have opinions on the Greek debt crisis, just wait until George from Duluth tells you why he only buys 18/10 stainless steel from a brooding German man who lives in the woods, or Mary in LA explains how she can't live without her Korin blades.
 Or listen to our very own Daniel, who'll dim the lights in his kitchen for a romantic evening slathering mineral oil over his carbon steel knives.

 It's not wrong to love your tools, or to spend what, in the grand scheme of things, is admittedly not an outrageous sum of money on quality, long-lasting kitchen equipment.
+That's why we've written so extensively about the best knives to have in your kitchen, from chef's knives to santoku knives to bread knives and beyond.
 But I can't help but wrinkle my nose when someone intimates that you can't cook good food without top-notch steel.
 Because unless you're slicing up sashimi on the regular, a 10-buck budget blade can work just fine.

 I love how weightless it feels in my hands, how that cheap wood conforms to my grip so readily, how the blade's tall face makes it so easy scoop up fat piles of chopped vegetables.
 And I love how vicious an edge I can give it with a decent sharpener—a sharpness that may not hold as long as the best knives, but that can cut almost as well, good enough even for the most demanding knife skills.